Actg7/Ravens-Progressive-Matrices/README.md

-**An AI agent that solves Raven's Progressive Matrices (RPM) IQ problems using human-like reasoning in a fraction of the time.**
+**A knowledge-based AI agent that solves Raven's Progressive Matrices (RPM) IQ problems using human-like reasoning in a fraction of the time.**

 **Background:**